Should I Choose Cosmetic Bonding or Veneers?

 Neither bonded teeth nor veneers require any special care.
 They do, however, remain in better shape for longer if you maintain proper oral hygiene habits and take general precautions.

 Extend the life of your veneers (and care for your natural teeth) by continuing to brush at least twice a day and floss daily.
-Try to also avoid biting down on hard candies or ice, and go easy on beverages capable of staining.
+Try to also avoid biting down on hard candies or ice and go easy on beverages capable of staining.

 Explore Cosmetic Dentistry With Us